spectrocloud/hello-universe-api/README.md

 ## Authorization

-The API can be enabled with authoriation wich results in all request requiring an authorization header with a token.
+The API can be enabled with authorization which results in all requests requiring an authorization header with a token.
 An anonymous token is available:

 ```shell
 931A3B02-8DCC-543F-A1B2-69423D1A0B94